Labelbox/solutions-html-editors/README.md

 #### How to create a datarow for html editor and upload to Labelbox
-  1. Edit the listings variable on line 39 with two listings
+  1. Edit the listings JSON variable with two listings
   2. Go to Labelbox Catalog and create a new dataset via the UI
   3. Click "Choose files to upload" and upload the .html file
   4. In Annotate, click "+ new project" and for "Type of data to be labeled" select "Text"